-NOTE: If you are unable to connect to a wireless network, ensure that you have all the components for establishing a WLAN (see What You Need to Establish a WLAN), and then verify that your wireless network card is enabled by pressing <Fn><F2>.
+NOTE: If you are unable to connect to a wireless network, ensure that you have all the components for establishing a WLAN (see What You Need to Establish a WLAN Connection).

-You can turn your computer's wireless networking function on and off by pressing the <Fn><F2> key combination.
-If the wireless networking function is turned on, press <Fn><F2> to disable it.
-If the wireless networking function is turned off, press <Fn><F2> to enable it.
+You can turn your computer's wireless networking function on and off by using the WiFi Locator - Wireless On/Off switch.
+If the wireless networking function is turned on, use the WiFi Locator - Wireless On/Off switch to disable it.
+If the wireless networking function is turned off, use the WiFi Locator - Wireless On/Off switch to enable it.

-Monitoring the Status of the Wireless Network Card Through Dell[TM] QuickSet
+Monitoring the Status of Wireless Network Connections Through DellTM QuickSet

-The wireless activity indicator provides you with an easy way to monitor the status of your computer's wireless devices.
-Right-click the Dell QuickSet icon in your taskbar to select or deselect Wireless Activity Indicator Off to turn the wireless activity indicator on or off.
+The wireless activity indicator provides an easy way to monitor the status of your computer's wireless devices.
+Right-click the Dell QuickSet icon in your taskbar, and then select or deselect Wireless Activity Indicator Off to turn the wireless activity indicator on or off.

-The wireless activity indicator displays whether your computer's integrated wireless devices are enabled or disabled.
+The wireless activity indicator indicates whether your computer's wireless devices are enabled or disabled.
 When you turn the wireless networking function on or off, the wireless activity indicator changes to display the status.

 For more information about the wireless activity indicator, see the Dell QuickSet Help file.
-For information about QuickSet and how to access the Dell QuickSet Help file, see Dell QuickSet.
+For information about QuickSet and how to access the Dell QuickSet Help file, see DellTM QuickSet.